The latest blog entries are shown below. All entries are found under all journal entries.

 I then removed all the default shares (home directories and printers)

 and added a few of my own.
-For each share I set a comment
+For each share I set a comment, path and

 the parameters should be fine at their default values.
 I have given up